 With the new school year comes a chance at a fresh start.
 Let’s get set up for success!
 Try these tried and true organizing tricks for the new school year.

 I am not a schedule-y type person.
 I’ve been more of a go-with-the-flow type person; despite all my lists and organizing things, it’s true.
-Being organized actually helps me be a little more go-with-the-flow.
-If I’ve done the important, time-sensitive things, then I can enjoy whatever happens in the moment without worrying that the world will stop spinning, or whatever anxiety I can dream up in that moment.
+Being organized actually allows me be a little more go-with-the-flow.
+If I’ve done the important, time-sensitive things, then I can enjoy whatever happens in the moment without worrying that the world will stop spinning — or whatever anxiety I can dream up in that moment.

-This year, my 13th in formal homeschooling, is one that sees me more organized than I have ever been.
+This year, my 16th in formal homeschooling, is one that sees me more organized than I have ever been.
 I’ve surprised even myself.
-See that paper above.
-I finally figured out why we have paper all over the place and I’m going to do something about it.
-Or die trying.
+I’m not sure what it is, but I’m finally getting in a groove.

 Create a master calendar.

 I love google calendar.
 I am able to coordinate our family events, my work obligations, and personal appointments and sync it between my phone, ipad, and computer.
 I’m also able to sync events with my husband and older kids and with my assistant, making sure that everyone knows what’s what.

 I use the Organizing Life as Mom Homeschool Pack to create digital calendars and schedules for my kids and then load those to their notebooks in Evernote.
 Since they all have Kindles for homeschool, they’re able to access their calendars and know what’s what.